- Have Confidence-#1 attribute

 New updated information now says this sport’s popularity is much better than they predicted.
 Fishing and especially bass fishing has become cool again.
 It ranked 4th in popular sports by today’s kids.

-The Recreational Boating and Fishing Foundation expect over 47 million people to participate in freshwater fishing in the coming years.
+The Recreational Boating and Fishing Foundation expects over 47 million people to participate in freshwater fishing in the coming years.
 They expected a rise of 4% yearly, but it’s also better than they projected.

-Today, America has 60 million Anglers who fish per year that spend more than 46 billion dollars a year on fishing equipment, boating, lodging, and other expenses that are associated with the ever-growing popular sport of fishing.
+Today, America has 60 million Anglers who fish per year and spend more than 46 billion dollars a year on fishing equipment, boating, lodging, and other expenses that are associated with the ever-growing popular sport of fishing.

 Fishing supports more than 828,000 jobs in the industry, 35 million dollars in wages, and 15 million in federal taxes, and it is growing.